 I’m from Seattle.
 I know good coffee.
 I love coffee.
-Some people were shocked that I brought my coffee making kit with me while backpacking in Colombia.
-They said “Oh they’ve got coffee there!” or “Don’t waste the packing space!”
+Some people were shocked that I brought my coffee-making kit with me while backpacking in Colombia.
+They said “Oh they’ve got coffee there!” or “Don’t waste the pack space!”

 But in the end I was SO GRATEFUL to have my travel coffee maker and a way to make a delicious cup of coffee no matter where I was.
 Even though Colombia is one of the world’s best coffee producing countries, most locals there drink instant coffee… The horror!

 Aeropress Coffee Maker

 The Aeropress is, simply put, the best portable coffee maker out there, which makes it an obvious choice as the best travel coffee maker.